ignat-s/OroAcme/readme.md

 15. Flush is required after changing acl permission is it means that ACL works using Doctrine (in Symfony's original ACL they use PDO directly)
 16. acl_resource in grid?

+Search:
+1. Why we need all_data in target fields?
+2. How search works

 Notes: